-On March 1, 2021, WHCL was incorporated under the Companies Ordinance of Hong Kong, and is a limited company.
+On March 1, 2021, WHCL was incorporated under the Companies Ordinance of Hong Kong and is a limited company.
 It was established to facilitate relations with offshore customers, collection of accounts, availment of offshore banking services, and such other services as will aid PGMC's strategic growth in the ASEAN region.
-WHCL's principal office address is at Room 804, 8/F, LAP FAI Building, 6-8 Pottinger Street, Central Hong Kong.
-WHCL has not started its operations as at December 31, 2023.
+WHCL's principal office address is Room 804, 8/F, LAP FAI Building,

+6-8 Pottinger Street, Central Hong Kong.
+WHCL has not started its operations as of December 31, 2024.